Marta Cartabia: Constitutional Judge

-Cartabia was appointed as Judge on the Constitutional Court by the President of Italy, Giorgio Napolitano, on 2 September 2011, and sworn into office on 13 September 2011.
+Cartabia was appointed as judge on the Constitutional Court by Italian President Giorgio Napolitano on 2 September 2011, and sworn into office on 13 September 2011.
 At the time of her appointment, she was one of the youngest appointees ever, and only the third woman in history.
 Cartabia succeeded Maria Rita Saulle, who had died in office.
 She was appointed Vice President of the Court on 12 November 2014.

-On 11 December 2019 Cartabia succeeded Giorgio Lattanzi as President of the Constitutional Court, becoming the first woman to hold the position.
+In December 2017, Cartabia was appointed as a substitute member for Italy to the European Commission for Democracy through Law of the Council of Europe, also known as Venice Commission.
+On 11 December 2019, Cartabia succeeded Giorgio Lattanzi as President of the Constitutional Court, becoming the first woman to hold the position.
 Cartabia received all 14 votes.
 Cartabia's term in office ended on 13 September 2020.
 She was succeeded as president by Mario Rosario Morelli and as Judge by Emanuela Navarretta.

-In December 2017, Cartabia was appointed as a substitute member for Italy to the European Commission for Democracy through Law of the Council of Europe, also known as Venice Commission.

 Minister of Justice

-On 13 February 2021, she became Minister of Justice in the Draghi cabinet, a national unity government, succeeding Alfonso Bonafede.
-Cartabia is the third woman after Paola Severino and Annamaria Cancelleri to hold this position.
-On 28 April she obtained the extradition to Italy of seven former left-wing terrorists of the period of the lead years, who had found protection in France due to the Mitterrand doctrine.

-On 8 July 2021, the Council of Ministers launched the reform of the criminal justice system, spearheaded by Cartabia herself, in collaboration with commission of experts chaired by the former president of the constitutional court Giorgio Lattanzi.
-In November 2021, the reform of the Italian civil procedure was also approved by the parliament.
-These reforms were important in order to obtain European post-COVID-19 recovery funds.
-As Minister of Justice, she has shown herself in favor of the implementation of substitutive sentences for prison such as semi-release, home detention, community service and fines for those who are given sentence up to four years.
+On 13 February 2021, Cartabia became Minister of Justice in the Draghi government, succeeding Alfonso Bonafede.
+Cartabia was the third woman after Paola Severino and Annamaria Cancellieri to hold this position.
+On 28 April, she obtained the extradition to Italy of seven former left-wing terrorists of the Years of Lead who had found protection in France due to the Mitterrand doctrine.
+On 8 July 2021, the Council of Ministers launched the reform of the criminal justice system, spearheaded by Cartabia herself, in collaboration with commission of experts chaired by the former President of the Constitutional Court Giorgio Lattanzi.
+In November 2021, the reform of the Italian civil procedure was also approved by Parliament.
+These reforms were important in order to obtain European post-COVID-19 recovery funds (Next Generation EU).
+As Minister of Justice, she was in favour of the implementation of alternatives to imprisonment, such as semi-release, home detention, community service, and fines for those given a sentence up to four years.

 Other activities

-On 11 September 2021, she was appointed by Pope Francis as an ordinary member of the Pontifical Academy of Social Sciences.
+On 11 September 2021, Cartabia was appointed by Pope Francis as an ordinary member of the Pontifical Academy of Social Sciences.
 She was later appointed as a member of the Section for fundamental questions of the Dicastery for Evangelization.

-Since April 2023 she has been a member of the board of directors of the Agnelli Foundation.
+Starting in April 2023, she became a member of the board of directors of the Agnelli Foundation.
 She is also a member of the Ethic and Integrity Research Commission in the National Research Council.
+In December 2025, Cartabia was elected as president of Venice Commission of the Council of Europe.